tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-coupons.md

 <img src="/assets/PaymentCoupons/PaymentCoupons_05.png" alt="PrintScreen" width="60%"/><br>

-If you want to edit the information of the issuer, click _**Edit**_ link displayed in the top right corner of the issuer section section.
+If you want to edit the information of the issuer, click _**Edit**_ link displayed in the top right corner of the issuer section.

 Finally, click **Generate coupons in PDF**.
 A PDF file is downloaded, each page has the coupon generated per each client.